Cosmological phase transitions: from perturbative particle physics to gravitational waves: Thermal parameters characterizing first-order phase transitions

 The bubble wall velocity is the most complicated thermal parameter to determine, often left as a free parameter or fixed arbitrarily in studies of GWs from cosmological phase transitions.
 Outside of lattice simulations, studies invariably consider the terminal bubble wall velocity; that is, bubbles have reached a steady state where the driving pressure equals the friction from the plasma.
 The wall velocity of an individual bubble is a time-dependent quantity, with bubble walls starting at rest and accelerating due to the pressure difference between the phases.
 Nevertheless, the acceleration stage is predicted to be much shorter than the lifetime of a bubble, particularly in a strongly supercooled transition where bubbles can grow for a prolonged duration before colliding.
 Under the assumption that the acceleration stage is negligible, we may proceed to consider only the terminal wall velocity.

 There is a caveat to the above discussion: in some transitions the bubble walls can `run away', accelerating up to the time of collision.
 The runaway regime is encountered when the driving pressure always exceeds the friction.
 This can happen in transitions that occur at very low temperatures, where the plasma is sufficiently diluted.
 Such transitions are sometimes referred to as vacuum transitions.
 Bubble walls may also run away during transitions in dark (or other non-SM) sectors where the transition does not disturb the plasma significantly.
 Then the bubble walls are free to accelerate with negligible impact on and from the plasma.
 The energy budget in a transition with runaway bubble walls is different from the energy budget when bubbles reach a terminal wall velocity.
 The kinetic and gradient energy of the scalar field is no longer negligible, because the energy can build up in the bubble wall instead of being redistributed to the surrounding plasma.
-We will discuss whether bubble walls run away in \cref{sec:friction}.
+We will discuss whether bubble walls run away in \cref{sec:friction}, where we provide a detailed discussion of the literature on estimates of the friction.
+Note that this topic in particular has a lot of activity and, as we will indicate, there are controversial and even incorrect results that could be misused.
+Therefore this literature should be read with care.

 The bubble wall velocity affects not only the energy budget, but the progress of the transition itself.
 Throughout \cref{sec:transitionAnalysis,sec:thermal_parameters} we have discussed how various results depended on whether reheating occurs in front of the bubble wall.
 Reheating occurs in front of the bubble walls if the bubbles grow as subsonic deflagrations or hybrids, but not supersonic detonations.
 The expansion mode is set by the bubble wall velocity and the equation of state.
 Thus, the dynamics of the phase transition depend on the expansion mode of the bubbles and in turn the bubble wall velocity.
 We now turn our attention to enumerating and discussing the possible expansion modes.